Ian Serraillier: Writing and editing

 In 1946, Serraillier published his first three children's books: They Raced for Treasure, a story of sailing, treasure and spies, and Thomas and the Sparrow.

+In 1948, he and his wife, Anne Margaret Rogers, founded the New Windmill Series for Heinemann Educational Books, to provide inexpensive editions of worthwhile fiction, travel and biography for older readers.
+He continued to co-edit the series until the early 1990s.

-These were followed by several more adventure stories, including his best-known one The Silver Sword (1956), which follows the story of four refugee children, three of them siblings: Ruth, Edek, and Bronia.
-The fourth, Jan, is another of the many Warsaw war orphans who has somehow met their father.
-He then fainted near the bombed-out basement that serves as the siblings' home.
-The four children join in their search for the siblings' parents in the chaos of Europe just after the Second World War.
+He wrote more adventure stories, including his best-known one, The Silver Sword (1956), which follows the story of four refugee children, three of them siblings: Ruth, Edek, and Bronia.
+The fourth, Jan, is another of the many Warsaw war orphans, and has somehow met their father.
+The four children search for the siblings' parents in the chaos of Europe just after the Second World War.
 The book appeared in the United States under the title Escape from Warsaw.

+The Ivory Horn (1960), a retelling of the Roland legend, was a runner-up for the Carnegie Medal, as had been The Silver Sword.

 From 1961, Serraillier spent most of his time writing fiction and non-fiction, poems, and educational programmes for television.
 He also retold classic and ancient legends for children, in prose and verse, including Beowulf, works by Chaucer, English folklore, and Greek and Roman myths.
-In 1948, he and with his wife, Anne Margaret Rogers, founded the New Windmill Series for Heinemann Educational Books, to provide inexpensive editions of worthwhile fiction, travel and biography for older readers.
-He continued to co-edit the series until the early 1990s, when Alzheimer's disease set in.

-The Ivory Horn (1960), a retelling of the Roland legend, was a runner-up for the Carnegie Medal, as had been The Silver Sword.
 As a popular children's author, Serraillier was invited to Children's Literature Summer Camps for members of the Puffin Book Club, run by Colony Holidays (predecessor to ATE Superweeks), along with other popular children's authors such as Joan Aiken and Clive King.

 Later life

-In 1948, Serraillier and his wife, Anne Margaret Rogers, founded the New Windmill Series for Heinemann Educational Books.
-They lived and worked in an old flint cottage at Cocking near Chichester, in West Sussex.
-He remained a co-editor until the onset of Alzheimer's disease in the early 1990s.
-The illness contributed to his death on 28 November 1994, at the age of 82.
-They had three daughters and a son.
+Serraillier and his wife lived and worked in an old flint cottage at Singleton near Chichester, in West Sussex.
+He was diagnosed with Alzheimer's disease in the early 1990s, and the illness contributed to his death on 28 November 1994, at the age of 82.
+He had three daughters and a son.